 What Is Balah El Sham?

-Balah El Sham is a relish golden fried dough pieces which means “Levant Dates”.
+Balah El Sham is relish dough pieces fried to golden perfection which means “Levant Dates”.
 There are numerous spelling variations, including Balah Al Sham, Balah Sham, Balah Ash-Sham.
 It is also known as Tulumba, a popular dessert in all Middle eastern countries.

 Tulumba also has Simple Syrup (Attar Syrup).
-Attar is a combination of sugar and water boiled for 10 minutes.
+Attar is a combination of sugar, water, and a squeeze of lemon juice boiled for 10 minutes.
 After you finish making Attar Syrup, soak the Tulumba in a bowl full of room temperature simple syrup.
 This results in crispy Balah Al Sham from outside and so moisty and syrupy from the inside.

 What A Yummy Treat!
 Give It A Try!